Roasted Green Beans with Parmesan and Basil

 Servings: 4

 I don’t know if I’ve ever seen my mom enjoy a food as much as she enjoyed these roasted green beans!
-Okay, that might be an exaggeration, but my mom LOVED these little suckers.
-I had cranked out a bunch of recipes the day before she visited last time and I got these out with dinner the night she and my dad arrived.
+Okay, that might be an exaggeration but my mom LOVES these beans.

 I love cooking with my mom and she is the one who gave me the love of cooking.
 Any time I knock a recipe out of the park in her eyes, I feel an extra sense of accomplishment and success.